-This Limited Product Warranty is applicable in all European Countries as listed in the addendum "European Countries for D-LINK Limited Product Warranty".
-The term "European Countries" in this D-LINK Limited Product Warranty only include the countries as listed in this addendum.
-The Limited Product Warranty will be honored in any country where D-LINK or its authorized service providers offer warranty service subject to the terms and conditions set forth in this Limited Product Warranty.
-However, warranty service availability and response times may vary from country to country and may also be subject to registration requirements.
+This Limited Product Warranty is applicable in all European Countries as listed in the addendum "European Countries for D-LINK Limited Product Warranty only include the countries as listed in this addendum.
+The Limited Product Warranty will be honored in any country where D-LINK or its authorized service providers offer warranty service subject to the terms and conditions set forth in this Limited Product Warranty service availability and response times may vary from country to country and may also be subject to registration requirements.